Lady Sophia Rose Seymour1

 M, #84619, b.
 29 March 1913, d.
 5 December 1993

-Frederick Edward Neuflize Ponsonby, 10th Earl of Bessborough was born on 29 March 1913.1 He was the son of Sir Vere Brabazon Ponsonby, 9th Earl of Bessborough and Roberte de Neuflize.1 He married Mary Munn, daughter of Charles Alexander Munn and Mary Astor Paul, on 29 September 1948.1 He died on 5 December 1993 at age 80, without male issue.1
+Frederick Edward Neuflize Ponsonby, 10th Earl of Bessborough was born on 29 March 1913.1 He was the son of Vere Brabazon Ponsonby, 9th Earl of Bessborough and Roberte de Neuflize.1 He married Mary Munn, daughter of Charles Alexander Munn and Mary Astor Paul, on 29 September 1948.1 He died on 5 December 1993 at age 80, without male issue.1

-Frederick Edward Neuflize Ponsonby, 10th Earl of Bessborough usually went by his middle name of Eric.2 He was educated at Eton College, Eton, Berkshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He gained the rank of 2nd Lieutenant in 1936 in the service of the Surrey and Sussex Yeomanry, Field Brigade, Royal Artillery.2 He was Secretary to the High Commissioner for Refugees between 1936 and 1939.2 He fought in the Second World War.2 He was Aide-de-Camp of the GOC, Canadian Corps in 1940.2 He gained the rank of Major in 1942.2 He gained the rank of GSO 2 (L) between 1942 and 1944, in West and North Africa.2 He was in the Foreign Service in 1944.2 He succeeded to the title of 11th Viscount Duncannon, of the fort of Duncannon, co.
-Wexford [I., 1723] on 10 March 1956.1 He succeeded to the title of 11th Baron Bessborough, of Bessborough, co.
-Kilkenny [I., 1721] on 10 March 1956.1 He succeeded to the title of 2nd Earl of Bessborough [U.K., 1937] on 10 March 1956.1 He succeeded to the title of 7th Baron Duncannon of Bessborough, co.
-Kilkenny [U.K., 1834] on 10 March 1956.1 He succeeded to the title of 10th Baron Ponsonby of Sysonby, co.
-Leicester [G.B., 1749] on 10 March 1956.1 He succeeded to the title of 10th Earl of Bessborough [I., 1739] on 10 March 1956.1 He held the office of Parliamentary Private Secretary between October 1963 and April 1964, to the Minister of Science.2 He held the office of Joint Parliamentary Under-Secretary of State, Department of Education and Science.2 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).2 He was decorated with the award of Chevalier, Legion of Honour.2 He was a playwright.2 He held the office of Deputy Lieutenant (D.L.) of Essex in 1977.2
+Frederick Edward Neuflize Ponsonby, 10th Earl of Bessborough usually went by his middle name of Eric.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He gained the rank of 2nd Lieutenant in 1936 in the Surrey and Sussex Yeomanry, Field Brigade, Royal Artillery.2 He was Secretary to the High Commissioner for Refugees between 1936 and 1939.2 He fought in the Second World War.2 He was Aide-de-Camp of the GOC, Canadian Corps in 1940.2 He gained the rank of Major in 1942.2 He gained the rank of GSO 2 (L) between 1942 and 1944, in West and North Africa.2 He was in the Foreign Service in 1944.2 He succeeded as the 7th Baron Duncannon of Bessborough, co.
+Kilkenny [U.K., 1834] on 10 March 1956.1 He succeeded as the 11th Baron Bessborough, of Bessborough, co.
+Kilkenny [I., 1721] on 10 March 1956.1 He succeeded as the 10th Earl of Bessborough [I., 1739] on 10 March 1956.1 He succeeded as the 10th Baron Ponsonby of Sysonby, co.
+Leicester [G.B., 1749] on 10 March 1956.1 He succeeded as the 11th Viscount Duncannon, of the fort of Duncannon, co.
+Wexford [I., 1723] on 10 March 1956.1 He succeeded as the 2nd Earl of Bessborough [U.K., 1937] on 10 March 1956.1 He held the office of Parliamentary Private Secretary between October 1963 and April 1964, to the Minister of Science.2 He held the office of Joint Parliamentary Under-Secretary of State, Department of Education and Science.2 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)2 He was awarded the Chevalier, Legion of Honour.2 He was a playwright.2 He held the office of Deputy Lieutenant (D.L.) of Essex in 1977.2

 On his death, the Earldom of Bessborough [U.K.] became extinct.1